What you need to know about the R&D Tax Incentive

 Registration of R&D activities

 If a company wishes to claim an R&D tax offset within its tax return, it must first register its R&D activities with AusIndustry.
-This application must be lodged within ten months of the relevant financial year whereby R&D activities were conducted.
+This application must be lodged within ten months of the end of the financial year in which the R&D activities were conducted.
+For example, for the year ending 30 June 2024, the activities need to be registered by 30 April 2025.

 - Corporate structure: Generally, only companies are eligible for the benefit.
 Trusts and individuals are not considered to be eligible entities